jdavid54/polynomial_product_by_matrix/README.md

 The product will have degrree_max = deg1 + deg2 which give the numbers of rows of the matrix M.

-The number of columns of this matrix is equal to deg2.
+From row m of the matrix, we have to add zeros to A (A extended) to fit with all degrees exceeding deg1.

-From row m of the matrix, we add zeros to A to fit f with all degrees exceeding : degree_max - deg1
+As the number of columns of this matrix is equal to deg2, each column will contain A extended with a rotation by one for the next one.

-To get the product a(x).b(x), we have to create a matrix M with shape (degree_max, deg2)
+To get the product a(x).b(x), we have to create a matrix M with shape (degree_max, deg2).

 On the right, I show a column vector with n coeeficients of B.